globe-swiss/phaenonet-client/README.md

 - [phaenonet](https://console.firebase.google.com/u/0/project/phaenonet/overview) as the production instance
 - [phaenonet-test](https://console.firebase.google.com/u/0/project/phaenonet/overview) as the test instance

-On `phaenonet-test` project two web application are hostet:

-- The `dev` application <https://phaenonet-dev.web.app/> which is deployed manually
-- The `test` application <https://phaenonet-test.web.app/> which is deployed automatically on code merge to master

-The `phenonet` project only hosts the productive web application <https://app.phaenonet.ch/>.

 ### Server side setup

-#### Creating a project from scratch

 1. Create the project in GCP or Firebase
    - <https://console.firebase.google.com/u/0/>